Catel/Catel.Docs/src/vnext/content/reference/Catel.MVVM/Catel/Windows/DataWindow.md

 #### Remarks

-This event makes it possible to externally subscribe to property changes of a [DependencyObject](#) (mostly the container of a view model) because the .NET Framework does not allows us to.
+This event makes it possible to externally subscribe to property changes of a (mostly the container of a view model) because the .NET Framework does not allows us to.

 ### ViewModelChanged

 Occurs when the ViewModel property has changed.

 ### ViewModelPropertyChanged

 Occurs when a property on the ViewModel has changed.

 ## Methods